 The place of supply of service here would be the location of service provider.
-This will again hit such companies which are widespread in remote location to establish their presence but operate and transact from back office located in some other state.
+This will again hit such companies which are widespread in remote locations to establish their presence but operate and transact from a back office located in some other state.

 Actionable claims do not constitute as a service under Service Tax, and hence no tax is payable under the current regime.
 Under GST actionable claims are now included in the definition of supply of goods.
 Services provided from bills discounted to securitization will now be taxed as an effect B2C and B2B majorly.

 With the expectation of further details to emerge, financial sectors face a can of worms in terms of the manner of transacting business, customer profiles, services matrix, IT systems and operation to capture the data at both front and back end.
 IT systems will need to be more vigilant in terms of serving the purpose of solving the complexity related to GST compliance and procedures at a higher volume.
 The impact of GST on Banks and NBFCs will be such that operations, transactions, accounting and compliance will need to be reconsidered in its entirety.